Fellowship Program FAQ

 Each year, we get far more excellent applicants than we have the capacity for, which is both a testament to the amazing work being conducted around the world and a challenging problem from a review and selection perspective.

 The fellowship selection is a mixture of art and science, based on a number of factors considered in the calculus that are specific to the applicant and based on broader context - in particular, the Center’s needs and composition of the fellowship class.
-Applicants are reviewed for achievements that are relevant to them (eg, we don’t expect practitioners developing a new idea to have numerous publications, although we would expect that of a scholar).
-In addition to particular we look for perhaps less tangible, but equally important traits including intellectual rigor, vision, research skills, collaboration, curiosity, openness, and much more.
+Applicants are reviewed for achievements that are relevant to them (eg: we don’t expect practitioners developing a new idea to have numerous publications, although we would expect that of a scholar).
+In addition to this, we look for perhaps less tangible, but equally important traits including intellectual rigor, vision, research skills, curiosity, openness, kindness, commitment to the public interest, and much more.

 What can I do to increase the chances of success for my fellowship application?

-I plan on working on issue XXXXX.
+I plan on working on __________.
 Is the Berkman Center also working on this issue and looking for fellows in this sphere of research?

 Most people in the community are interested in a range of issues and are working on them with varying degrees of formality, whether as a primary activity or a sidelight.
 Fortunately, the technologies we study and the manner in which they are used in ongoing basis give insight into current research interests.
 We recommend you explore the various Berkman communications platforms to develop your own sense of what the Berkman Center is doing, what people are thinking about, and what isn’t yet happening -- but would be a great fit.
-Whether through books and papers, Radio Berkman and archived talk videos, the weekly Buzz, the many individual or project blogs, the Tuesday luncheon series or any of the other reflections of work and focus, you ought to be able to get a sense of our interests, approach and aims.
+Whether through books and papers, Radio Berkman and archived talk videos, the weekly Buzz, the many individual or project blogs, our twitter list, the Tuesday luncheon series, or any of the other reflections of work and focus, we hope you are able to get a sense of our interests, approach, and aims.

 Who reviews applications?

-Berkman Center senior staff and faculty directors review applications and make final decisions about Berkman Center fellowship appointments.
+Berkman Center senior staff and faculty directors review applications, and the faculty make final decisions about Berkman Center fellowship appointments.
 Other members of the Berkman community are often consulted in the course of the review process based on their knowledge or expertise related to the specific applications.

 When are chosen fellows notified?